organic lawn care with paul tukey: crabgrass control, reducing compaction

 more from paul tukey, safelawns and glenstone

-PAUL TUKEY just made a big career shift from running the SafeLawns Foundation to Chief Sustainability Officer for Glenstone, a modern art museum in Potomac, Maryland (above) that’s like a living classroom for organic landscape stewardship.
-On Wednesdays through Fridays, and every other Saturday, you can visit free of charge, by appointment.
+PAUL TUKEY made a big career shift from running the former SafeLawns Foundation to Chief Sustainability Officer for Glenstone, a modern art museum in Potomac, Maryland (above) that’s like a living classroom for organic landscape stewardship.
+You can visit free of charge, by appointment.
 Paul’s breakthrough 2007 book “The Organic Lawncare Manual” (Amazon affiliate link) is loaded with commonsense advice such as the tips he shared in our interview.
-The collection of how-to videos on the SafeLawns website is a good place to turn, too.